Optimizing Garage Storage for Compact Emergency Mobility Gear

 Accessibility and the "One-Hand Rule"

 A common mistake in urban garage optimization is the over-reliance on overhead storage.
-While it's tempting to "maximize footprint" by putting emergency gear on high racks, we consider this a severe liability.
+While it's tempting to "maximize footprint" by putting emergency gear on high racks, we consider this a potential liability in a high-stress scenario.

-According to the Inventive Garage Ultimate Guide to High Garage Ceiling Storage Solutions, passive overhead racks require a ladder and two-handed operation.
-In an emergency—whether it’s a sudden blackout or a roadside crisis in a rainstorm—fumbling with a ladder is a recipe for injury.
+According to the Inventive Garage Ultimate Guide to High Garage Ceiling Storage Solutions, passive overhead racks often require a ladder and two-handed operation.
+In an emergency—whether it’s a sudden blackout or a roadside crisis in a rainstorm—fumbling with a ladder increases the risk of injury and delays response time.

 Implementing the One-Hand Rule

-We advocate for the One-Hand Rule: If you cannot retrieve and deploy a piece of emergency gear with one hand while potentially using a phone or a flashlight with the other, your storage system has failed.
+We advocate for the One-Hand Rule: If you cannot retrieve and deploy a piece of emergency gear with one hand while potentially using a phone or a flashlight with the other, the storage system should be reassessed.

 For the urban owner, this means: